FirmaChain/firmachain-testnet-colosseum/README.md

 ## History

 ### *December 29, 2021 13:00:00 (GMT+9)*
-- colosseum-testnet has finished officially
+- colosseum-testnet has been finished officially

 ### *December 09, 2021 23:50:00 (GMT+9)*
 - colosseum-1 upgraded to v0.3.2